 The result: EMU has not sufficiently invested in its student housing facilities.
 The average age of EMU student housing facilities is 57 years, and student housing facilities face $200+ million in deferred maintenance.

 External financing and expertise is required to ensure the long-term success of this transformative initiative.
-EMU is partnering with Gilbane Development Company, which will coordinate financing for this project.
+EMU has partnered with Gilbane Development Company, which has coordinated financing for this project.
 Specifically:

 EMU carefully considered the advantages and disadvantages of self-funding the $200+ million needed to upgrade its student housing facilities, but rejected such an approach for several reasons: